-Your taxable income (from TAXABLE INCOME OR LOSS on page 4 of your tax return) If your taxable income is a loss, write 0 at (a). (a) Your reportable employer superannuation contributions (from T item IT2 on page 8 of your tax return) (b) Your deductible personal superannuation contributions (from H item D12 on page 15 of the supplementary section of your tax return) (c) Your net financial investment loss (from X item IT5 on page 8 of your tax return) (d) Your net rental property loss (from Y item IT6 on page 8 of your tax return) (e)

-Your adjusted fringe benefits amount Multiply the amount from W item IT1 on page 8 of your tax return by 0.535.
-Round down to the nearest dollar. (f) Add up all the amounts from (a) to (f).
-This is your rebate income. (g)
+Your taxable income (from TAXABLE INCOME OR LOSS page 4 of your tax return) on If your taxable income is a loss, write 0 at (a). (a) Your reportable employer superannuation contributions (from T item IT2 on page 8 of you tax return) our (b) Your deductible personal superannuation contributions (from H item D12 on page 15 or the supplementary section of you tax return) Your net financial investment los SS (from X item IT5 on page 8 of year return) our (d) Your net rental property loss (from Y item IT6 on page 8 of year return) our (e) Your adjusted fringe benefits amount Multiply the amount from W item IT1 on page 8 of your tax return by 0.535.
+Round down to the nearest dollar.
+O (f) Add up all the amounts from (a) (f).
+This is your rebate income. to (g)